-Several seasonal forecast systems with the same model, but not initialized from HiRes-SIR (which assimilates CCI SIC data) will be additionally analysed to determine the impact on skill, and evaluated with other CCI products (such as SST and SIT) to test the cross-consistency across the ECVs (and in particular if skill is improved when information of CCI SIT data is included in the ICs).
+Several seasonal forecast systems with the same model, but not initialized with assimilated ESA SIC conditions will be additionally performed and analysed to determine the added-value of ESA products on skill.
+Also, the evaluation of the forecasts will be performed against other CCI products (such as SST, SIT and Clouds) to test the cross-consistency across the ECVs (and in particular if skill is improved when information of CCI SIC data is included in the ICs).